-Before you even start to think about your website design, you need to figure out how people will find your wesbite.
+Before you even start to think about your website design, you need to figure out how people will find your website.
 This means clear understanding of the kind of business you are in, your target market, and what search terms your website should show up for.
-I know you are thinking “That sounds like old marketing and not new didgital-whiz-bang stuff”.
-Even in the digital world, old marketing rules apply including generating demand, generating interest, and converting interest into desire!
+I know you are thinking “That sounds like old marketing and not new digital-whiz-bang stuff”.
+Even in the digital world, the old marketing rules apply including segmentation, generating demand, generating interest, and converting interest into action!

 Your website design company should be able to give you:

 These should provide the backbone of your website content, approach, and focus.

 It is not just Google and other search engines that care about this, but visitors do too.
 Content will decide whether your website lives or dies.
 You first have to think about content before you think about the design.
 Content will drive the design, navigation logic, content map, and ultimately the success or failure of your online venture.
 Before you get excited and get carried away with the fun stuff you need to deal with the mundane, which means focusing on content.

 Your content should reflect the target keywords and keyphrases.
 Use Excel sheet (boring I know), but if you can’t fit it on an Excel sheet, you are on the wrong track.
 Sort out the Groupings and Subject Headings based on your keywords.
 Then get them all in the right order.
 The rule here is 1 Word per cell (maximum 2 words if you really must).
 Remember ultimately this could be your navigation key section and content structure.